by-student-2017/CP2k-v.9.1-examples/QMMM/EAM_potential/cp2k_version/README_v2.txt

 Line 28 : rhoh    : 1.15 (fix value ?)

 Note: In the mixed case, first try changing fe.
 If that doesn't work, try using Tersoff and similar mixing rules to get a better fit.
 If that doesn't work, try fitting by adding constraints based on the relationships shown above.
 In the case of high entropy alloys (HEA), they basically have FCC, BCC, and HCP crystal structures, so it would be sufficient to make them into a shape that suits the crystal.
 Furthermore, the amount of each element is also small, so it is more likely to be within the applicable range (looking at the paper, there is a relatively good agreement with DFT up to around 20 at.% Zn.
 Even above that, semi-quantitative evaluation is possible).
 Furthermore, since the parameters of many pure metals reproduce FCC, BCC, and HCP quite well, it is possible that simply changing the fe value will not result in such bad results.
+Note: By increasing the read parameters and rewriting "psi=0.5d0*(f2/f1*psia+f1/f2*psib)", it is possible to flexibly exchange.
+I hope that this will be officially introduced in v3.
+Someone could publish it in a paper.

 Note: Relationship with the Morse potential and the Tersoff potential
 #--------------------------------------------------------------------